j3brns/litellm-openwebui-bootstrap/README.md

-# Light Bootstrap for Rpi : Open WebUI GUI with LiteLLM
+#  Open WebUI GUI with LiteLLM Light Bootstrap for Rpi :
-## Enterprise features for home and leisure!
+## Open LLM Gateway with features for home and leisure!
-### Home Assistant HACS version on the way...
+### _Home Assistant HACS version on the way..._

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Docker](https://img.shields.io/badge/docker-powered-blue.svg)

-A robust setup for running Open WebUI with LiteLLM as a backend proxy, providing access to state-of-the-art AI models through a user-friendly interface.
+A reasonably robust setup for running Open WebUI with LiteLLM as a backend proxy, providing access to state-of-the-art AI models through a user-friendly interface.
 This project uses Docker Compose to orchestrate the services seamlessly.

 ## 🚀 Features